parsonsdt/land-acknowledgement/README.md

 ## Who it's for

-This statement was compiled to be included in BFADT + MFADT syllabi.
+This statement was compiled to be included in BFADT + MFADT syllabi, however it is applicable to any program at the New School.

 ## How to use it